mikeroySoft/vhomelander/example-lander-site/content/en/about/_index.md

 ### Make it your own

-You can configure the Docsy theme as much or as little as you like, anything from changing the colours and images to adding your own type of page layout.
+You can configure the vHomelander theme as much or as little as you like, anything from changing the colours and images to adding your own type of page layout.
 [Learn more...](/docs/adding-content/lookandfeel/)

 ### Get organized

 We believe a well-organized documentation set can really help your users find the information they need, when they need it - whether it’s a “Hello World” tutorial when they’re starting out or a single core task they need to do to finish a complicated app.
 We also believe that having well-organized docs help you create comprehensive docs, as it’s easier to see when you’re missing something important.
 [Learn more...](/docs/best-practices/organizing-content/)

-Docsy also provides autogenerated site navigation based on how you organize your source files, so once you’ve organized your docs in folders in Github or other source control, you’ve got menus for your users to quickly reach the doc they need.
+vHomelander also provides autogenerated site navigation based on how you organize your source files, so once you’ve organized your docs in folders in Github or other source control, you’ve got menus for your users to quickly reach the doc they need.
 [Learn more...](/docs/adding-content/navigation/)

 ### Keep up to date

 Spend time setting up your technical documentation site once, and then focus on what you do best.
-We work closely with the Hugo team and have individuals actively maintaining the Docsy theme.
-You can easily get and apply Docsy updates to your site, as well as open feature requests to improve the template, or even add new behaviors.
+We work closely with the Hugo team and have individuals actively maintaining the vHomelander theme.
+You can easily get and apply vHomelander updates to your site, as well as open feature requests to improve the template, or even add new behaviors.
 [Learn more...](/docs/updating/)

 ### Focus on great content

-Because Docsy helps you create and serve a well-organized, navigable technical documentation set, it frees you up to create and maintain great reliable, comprehensive content that your users can enjoy and trust.
+Because vHomelander helps you create and serve a well-organized, navigable technical documentation set, it frees you up to create and maintain great reliable, comprehensive content that your users can enjoy and trust.
 {{% /blocks/section %}}
 {{% blocks/section type="section" color="primary" %}}
-## What's next for Docsy?
+## What's next for vHomelander?

-Docsy is an open source project and we love getting patches and contributions to make Docsy and its docs even better.
-We hope to continue to make improvements to the theme along with the Docsy community.
+vHomelander is an open source project and we love getting patches and contributions to make vHomelander and its docs even better.
+We hope to continue to make improvements to the theme along with the vHomelander community.

-Visit our [Issues](https://github.com/google/docsy/issues) to see what we're currently working on.
-If there's something you'd like to see in Docsy, please create an issue yourself - or assign yourself an issue if you'd like to fix or add something!
+Visit our [Issues](https://github.com/mikeroysoft/vHomelander/issues) to see what we're currently working on.
+If there's something you'd like to see in vHomelander, please create an issue yourself - or assign yourself an issue if you'd like to fix or add something!
 See our [contribution guidelines](/docs/contribution-guidelines/) for more information.

-You can find out how to update your site to the latest version of Docsy in [Keeping the theme up to date](/docs/updating/).
+You can find out how to update your site to the latest version of vHomelander in [Keeping the theme up to date](/docs/updating/).
 {{% /blocks/section %}}